 The Corporation believes that its executive officers should hold a meaningful stake in Twin Disc in order to align their economic interests with those of the shareholders.
-To that end, the Corporation has had stock ownership guidelines in place for over a decade.
-Stock ownership targets are equal to five times annual base salary for the CEO, and two times annual base salary for the CFO and President/COO.
+To that end, the Corporation has stock ownership guidelines.
+Stock ownership targets are equal to five times the annual base salary for our CEO, and two times the annual base salary for our CFO.
 Executive officers have a period of four years to attain their targeted ownership level.
 The Committee monitors compliance with this guideline, using its discretion to address non-attainment issues.
 Compliance is reviewed annually.